 Entering a new market with an open mind is one of the key components of international success.

 Most companies assume they can pretty much replicate what they did in their home country.
 This rings especially true in countries that have already adopted major Western brands and services.
-After all, if McDonalds made it in India, how different can it really be?
+After all, if McDonald’s made it in India, how different can it really be?

 As a result, corporations tend to simply import their native business formulas.
 Sure, they may lower the price by using local workforce or adapt their product culturally, but the basic profit formulas remain very much the same.

-Reluctant to address a variety of demographic and infrastructural challenges, western companies are typically able to sell only to centralized, high-income individuals.
+Reluctant to address a variety of demographic and infrastructural challenges, western companies are typically able to sell only to centralised, high-income individuals.
 In most emerging economies, however, the upper class is still far too slim to ensure a positive return on its own.

 Creating a brand new business model often requires drastic changes to overhead costs, profit margins and resource velocity.
 Needless to say, this becomes a major issue for most traditional, well-established companies.
-It’s also why we’re seeing more and more startups claiming major market shares in the emerging economies.
+It’s also why we’re seeing more and more startups claiming significant market shares in the emerging economies.